NASA-AMMOS/Unity3DTiles/Docs/UnityGLTFImport.md

 Please note that UnityGLTF may be significantly out of date at times and should be periodically updated.
 We attempt to push any important changes/bug fixes back to the project in the hope that some day it can easily be incorporated out of the box.

+TODO document the last upstream version of UnityGLTF that was imported (I believe it was prior to April 2, 2019).

+TODO document the custom changes that were made to it.

+One thing we've changed is to add support for `KHR_materials_unlit` in GLTFSceneImporter.cs.